department-of-veterans-affairs/va.gov-vfs-teams/norms-tools/README.md

 * [vets-api-mockdata](https://github.com/department-of-veterans-affairs/vets-api-mockdata) (private, developers have Read access)

-### Specifics for using vets.gov-team repo
+## Using the vets.gov-team repo

+The ```vets.gov-team``` repo contains content about the Veteran Tools Platform since its first launch.
+* **Most of the folders in this repo are not relevant or useful to External Contractors.** So please don't get distracted by them!
+* **External contractor teams only need to pay attention to the "Products" folder.**

+### Products folder

+**Action item***
-1. Your team should store project documents in your Github "Product" folder.
+* For historical and tracking purposes, your team must store its project documents in your assigned "Products" folder.
+If you don't know which folder that is, ask your DSVA contact.
 * At a minimum, your team must store Research, Design, and Engineering documents in this folder.

-1. More content on the way
+### Work Practices folder

+The "Work Practices" folder contains DSVA and Internal Contractor processes.
+These **do not apply to External Contractors**.

+**Action item**
+* Unless you are sent a direct link to a document in the "Work Practices" folder, **you should ignore everything in that folder.**
+* If you have any questions about the processes you should follow as an External Contractor, ask your DSVA contact.